lazybearsoft/ialauncher-dos/README.md

  * I put the files in C:\ialauncher and develop from there.
 I had to fiddle with imports to get things to work, so I am not sure if running from a different file path will break things.
 So you might want to use the same file path just to be safe.
  * Installed python-3.4.4.msi
  * Installed Visual Studio Express 2010.
 This is only needed to compile the pygame module.
 I tried using a wheel for pygame instead, but no luck.
 Remember how I said that Python makes my eyeballs ache?
 Well, if somebody ever wants to point out a wheel that would work with my chosen system, then let me know, I would love to get rid of VS Express 2010.
+ * Install pygame module from the Python Scripts directory.
+For my system, it was C:\Python34\Scripts>python -m pip install pygame==2.0.0
  *